polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ### Releasing or slashing the deposit

 The pallet should add two extrinsics to resolve the halting deposit, `slash` and `refund`, both voted on by OpenGov.
-Slashing the deposit should send it to Treasury on Asset Hub.
+Slashing the deposit should send it to the Dynamic Allocation Pool (DAP), where other Polkadot slashes now go, routed from Bridge Hub via the `dap-satellite` pallet.
 Refunding the deposit should release the funds back to the caller.
 It might be worthwhile to capture a bounded text reason on-chain behind the slash or refund.

 ### Threat model coverage